Luas Tram images - Harcourt Street Dublin city.

-The old Harcourt street railway station building dating from 1859 is to the left.
-It's now a restaurant & 1n 1959 was auctioned for £67,500 after being closed down as a railway station in 1958.
+The old Harcourt street railway station building dating from 1859 is now a restaurant.
+In 1959 it was auctioned for £67,500 after being closed as a train station in 1958.
 The current LUAS trams follow a similar route to the old railway line, extending to the Churchtown, Dartry & Sandyford suburbs of South Dublin.

 The city's last electric tram service to Howth was closed in 1944.
 The trams had been a part of Dublin city since the introduction in 1896 of a horse-drawn tram service by the Dublin United Tramways Company. |